micallef25/DroneMoM/README.md

 $ sudo apt-get install ros-melodic-vision-msgs
 ```

-#### create Workspace
+#### Create Workspace

-Now you must make the catkin workspace or the DroneMoM workspace.
+Now you must make the catkin workspace or your DroneMoM workspace.
 How ever you like to think about it.

 Instructions can be found here:
 http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#Create_a_ROS_Workspace

 Or follow these commands.
-The workspace can be created where ever you are most comfortable below is an example of mind.
+The workspace can be created where ever you are most comfortable below is an example of mine.
+Please note that catkin looks for the `_ws` so a workspace names `drone_mom_ws` will fail to build.

 ```bash
 $ mkdir -p ~/CIS565/droneMoM_ws/src